vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 ---

 ## Quick Start
-You already have all you need to run react.js.
-Just open a console and type `react`.
+You already have all you need to run vibe.js.
+Just open a console and type `vibe`.

 <div class="row">
 <div class="large-6 columns">